NVIDIA-Merlin/NVTabular/docs/source/resources/troubleshooting.md

 ### 2. Initializing a Dask CUDA Cluster

-Even if you execute the NVTabular workflow with only a single GPU, using a dask CUDA cluster can optimize your memory usage.
-If there is no CUDA cluster initialized, NVTabular executes the workflow on workers of a dask cluster.
-Dask CUDA cluster provides different memory spilling strategies for GPUs and in our experiment, we could resolve OOM errors by initializing a dask CUDA cluster, first.
-It is easy to provide NVTabular with a dask CUDA cluster by using `LocalCUDACluster`.
+Even if you only have a single GPU to work with, it is best practice to use a distributed Dask-CUDA cluster to execute memory-intensive NVTabular workflows.
+If there is no distributed `client` object passed to an NVTabular `Workflow`, it will fall back on Dask’s single-threaded “synchronous” scheduler at computation time.
+The primary advantage of using a Dask-CUDA cluster is that the Dask-CUDA workers enable GPU-aware memory spilling.
+In our experience, many OOM errors can be resolved by initializing a dask-CUDA cluster with an appropriate `device_memory_limit` setting, and by passing a corresponding client to NVTabular.
+It is easy to deploy a single-machine dask-CUDA cluster using `LocalCUDACluster`.

 ```python
 from dask_cuda import LocalCUDACluster